pers2022/cnp/README.md

 ---

+**some of the things I am faced with in the UK (many of them also happened before I came to the UK)**
+- letters and packages are intercepted
+- authorities such as police are not helping.
+Quite the opposite, I have been arrested under absurd circumstances.
+- under extreme surveillance
+- privacy and information are disclosed for fun and for facilitating stalking, harassment and assualts.
+- frequently get drugged or put under various effects with other means
+- cannot get any proper information.
+Cannot get proper responses anywhere.

+---

 **overly simplified summary**
 - sensed danger in Hong Kong
 - got an email address from the Embassy of Ukraine in Warsaw for volunteering attempt.
 No response